-Modified: We had to spend a little more to accommodate the academic needs of our student body by hiring additional classified staff.
+Modified: We had to spend a more to accommodate our growing student body and new curriculum.

 Not implemented:

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.